-native identity: identity used by the UE (e.g. MSISDN, tel URI or SIP URI) that is associated to the IMSI which is currently used by the device for IMS registration.
+native identity: identity of form tel URI or SIP URI, used by the UE that is associated with the IMSI which is currently used by the UE for IMS registration.

-alternative identity: identity used by the UE (e.g. MSISDN, tel URI or SIP URI) that is not associated to the IMSI which is currently used by the device for IMS registration and which is associated to a different IMSI for the same IMS subscription owned by the same IMS network.
+alternative identity: identity of form tel URI or SIP URI, used by the UE that is not associated with the IMSI which is currently used by the UE for IMS registration and which is associated with a different IMSI for the same IMS subscription.

-external alternative identity: identity used by the UE (e.g. MSISDN, tel URI or SIP URI) that is not associated to the IMSI which is currently used by the device for IMS registration and which is associated to a different IMSI for another IMS subscription owned by the same or a different IMS network.
+external alternative identity: identity of form tel URI or SIP URI, used by the UE that is not associated with the IMSI which is currently used by the UE for IMS registration and which is associated with a different IMSI for another IMS subscription owned by the same or a different IMS network.

-virtual identity: identity used by the UE (e.g. MSISDN, tel URI or SIP URI) that is not associated as native identity with any IMSI that is associated with ISIM or USIM in a device.
-The virtual identity can be used by a single user only or by several users having IMS subscriptions in the same or different IMS networks.
+virtual identity: identity used by the UE, that is associated with ISIM or USIM in the UE.
+The virtual identity can be used by a single user or by several users having IMS subscriptions in the same or different IMS networks.

 non-native identity: identity which is not the native identity.
 The non-native identity may be an alternative identity, external alternative identity or a virtual identity.